rust-lang/book/src/ch05-01-defining-structs.md

 ## Defining and Instantiating Structs

 Structs are similar to tuples, which were discussed in Chapter 3.
 Like tuples, the pieces of a struct can be different types.
-Unlike with tuples, you’ll name each piece of data so it’s clear what the values mean.
+Unlike tuples, you’ll name each piece of data so it’s clear what the values mean.
 As a result of these names, structs are more flexible than tuples: you don’t have to rely on the order of the data to specify or access the values of an instance.